pramidatumma/ADR-examples/docs/adr/0005-use-elastic-search-for-exposing-enterprise-wide-search-api.md

 ## Decision

-Use ElasticSearch for data indexing
+Use ElasticSearch for data indexing.
+* RDBMS is not suitable for free text searches.
+Performance is bad when we do such searches.
+* Team has good knowledge of Elastic Search than Solr.

 ## Consequences

 Data needs to be replicated across the ElasticSearch cluster.
 This separate cluster needs proper maintenance.

-    Near-real time data replication is required.
+* Near-real time data replication is required.
-    Additional cost of maintaining the ElasticSearch environments
+* Additional cost of maintaining the ElasticSearch environments